dustinpfister/blog_posts/_posts/canvas-example-hyper-casual-space-shooter.md

 ## This example and many others are in my canvas-example github repo

 The version number in the [github repo](https://github.com/dustinpfister/canvas-examples/tree/master/forpost/canvas-example-hyper-casual-space-shooter) might be higher than what I have deployed here.
-I will get around to editing this posy now and then, but for the latest on what is going on with this, and all the other canvas examples that will be the latest that is going on with this.
+I will get around to editing this post now and then, and when I do so I will update the content of the post, but to reflect the state of the source code at the version that I have published here.
+For the latest on what is going on with this canvas example, and all the other canvas examples that I have made thus far, it would be best to check out the github repository.

 When it comes to going over the source code below I do not care to get into much detail just yet.
 Because I aim to keep working on this at least a little while longer so I do not want to have to wring about everything all over again when I come around to edit this post later.
 So for now I am going to keep things very general when it comes to writing about the code.